-Clicking this control will generate each output enabled for generation into the container, in sequence.
+Click this control to generate each output enabled for generation into the container in sequence.
 Alternatively, with the container selected, use one of the following methods to generate content:

 Progress can be viewed from the Status Bar.
 Generated output will be opened if the option to do so has been enabled as part of the advanced options for the container.

-A second control available – Generate and publish – enables the designer to generate the outputs assigned to the selected Output Container, and also publish that output to a defined Publishing Destination.
+A second control – Generate and publish – enables you to generate the outputs assigned to the selected Output Container and also publish that output to a defined Publishing Destination.

 PDFs - 10-24-2011 11-32-33 AM).

 Use the Manage Publishing command on the menu to access the Data Management – Publishing Destinations page of the Preferences dialog.
-From here, new destinations can be defined, or the connections to existing destinations modified.
+From here, new destinations can be defined or the connections to existing destinations can be modified.

-For released data generated from a board design project, an Altium Vault supports the ability to publish those released documents – generated output from Output Job files assigned to the released project configuration – for any Item Revision, to a defined Publishing Destination.
+For released data generated from a board design project, a server supports the ability to publish those released documents i.e. generated output from Output Job files assigned to the released project configuration, for any Item Revision to a defined Publishing Destination.

-Publishing data directly from an OutJob simply places a copy of the generated files in a specified sub-folder of the target destination.
-For high integrity and to facilitate a solid audit trail, generated data should be published after release into a revision of a target Item in an Altium Vault.
-Such output is tagged (in the filename) with the Item and Revision, enabling all involved to see instantly which output is associated with which revision of the Item to be built (bare board or assembled board).
+Publishing data directly from an OutJob places a copy of the generated files in a specified sub-folder of the target destination.
+For high integrity and to facilitate a solid audit trail, generated data should be published after release into a revision of a target item in a server.
+Such output is tagged (in the filename) with the Item and Revision, enabling all involved to see instantly which output is associated with which revision of the item to be built (bare board or assembled board).

 Selecting a Print Job will provide access to Preview and Print controls.
 These controls will be enabled provided at least one output is assigned to that job.

-Use the Preview control to load the assigned outputs for the Print Job into the Print Previewer.
-Alternatively, with the job selected, use one of the following methods to access the Print Previewer:
+Click Preview to load the assigned outputs for the Print Job into the print preview.
+Alternatively, with the job selected, use one of the following methods to access the print preview:

-Controls are provided at the bottom of the Previewer and on its right-click menu, for manipulating the view, accessing printer setup dialogs, printing, copying a page to the Windows clipboard, or exporting the active page as a Windows Metafile.
+Controls are provided at the bottom of the Report Preview and on its right-click menu for manipulating the view, accessing printer setup dialogs, printing, copying a page to the Windows clipboard, and exporting the active page as a Windows Metafile.

-Click the Print control to send the output(s) directly to the nominated printing device.
+Click Print to send the output(s) directly to the nominated printing device.
 Alternatively, assigned output(s) can be printed using one of the following methods:

-The Print control and first three methods above offer direct printing.
+The Print control and the first three methods listed above offer direct printing.
 The last two methods above are indirect printing via the Printer Configuration dialog.

 Outputs defined in one or more Output Job files assigned to a configuration of a PCB project are generated when that configuration is released.
-This generation happens as part of the high integrity release process, with the release data stored in a new, planned revision of a target Item in an Altium Vault.
+This generation happens as part of the high integrity release process with the release data stored in a new, planned revision of a target Item in a server.
 The Project Releaser is the interface used for this to happen.